-The nose was long and pointed while the rear of the car had tall quarter panels and a rounded rear.
+The nose was long and pointed, while the rear of the car had tall quarter panels and a rounded shape.
 This was achieved through the use of fiberglass composite panels throughout the car.
-The Camaro sat much lower and the interior seating positions were reminiscent of the Corvette with its tall interior rocker panels.
+This Camaro sat much lower, and the interior seating positions were reminiscent of the Corvette, with its tall interior rocker panels.

-The Pointed Nose fourth generation, began in 1993 with the Z/28 using the 350 LT1 V8 and the base Camaro sporting the 3.4L V6 engine.
-The new body style was now built in Canada rather than Van Nuys.
+Different types of Camaros appeared in this new generation.
 The SS Camaro made its return in 1996.
 SLP (Street Legal Performance) converted the cars for GM with suspension, engine and other go-fast modifications to push Camaro performance even further.
 SS cars had their own separate window sticker and special codes on their ID plate decals.

 The year 1997 marked the 30th anniversary of the Camaro.
 General Motors celebrated the milestone, of course.
 True 30th anniversary editions were all white with orange stripes and had either a white leather or white leather with a houndstooth cloth insert.
 The SS Camaros were also available with the 30th anniversary package.
 Fewer than a thousand 30th anniversary SS Camaros rolled off the GM assembly lines.